Dementia & Alzheimer’s Planning – Frequently Asked Questions (FAQs)

 What happens if no planning is done?

-Without planning, families may be forced to spend down assets, sell property, or rely on court intervention to make decisions about care and finances.
+Without planning, families may be forced to spend down a lifetime of assets, sell property, or rely on court intervention to make decisions about care and finances.

-What is asset protection in Alzheimer’s and dementia planning?
+What is asset and income protection in Alzheimer’s and dementia planning?

-Asset protection involves legal strategies to preserve savings, income, and property while still qualifying for benefits or paying for long-term care.
+Asset protection involves legal strategies to preserve savings, income, and property while still qualifying for public benefits to pay for long-term care.

 Can families avoid losing their life savings to long-term care costs?